psysrc/blip/README.md

     i --> t --> o
 ```

+## For Developers

+To run the unit tests:
+1. Create a Python virtual environment and install `pytest`
+2. From the root project directory, run `python -m pytest`

 ## Name history

 Blip is syntactically inspired by BNF (Backus-Naur Form) but is functionally different.